 Party educational work is an extremely important aspect of the task of rendering it easier for Party members to master Bolshevism.
 But study is only one side of the case.
-Communists can attain the thorough steeling of Bolsheviks and thoroughly master the Bolshevik art of leading the masses only in the course of fulfilling Party work and engaging in political struggle, and then only if the Party organisations adopt the practice of making their leading cadres report back and engage in self-criticism.
+Communists can attain the thorough steeling of Bolsheviks and thoroughly master the Bolshevik art of leading the masses only in the course of fulfilling Party work and engaging in political struggle, and then only if the Party organizations adopt the practice of making their leading cadres report back and engage in self-oriticism.

-The Plenum rallied all Party organisations to apply Bolshevik criticism and self-criticism on an extensive scale.
+The Plenum rallied all Party organizations to apply Bolshevik criticism and self-criticism on an extensive scale.
 Comrade Stalin explained how important it is to educate cadres on the basis of their own mistakes; how important it is for every Party member openly to admit his mistakes and honestly to indicate the way of correcting them; how harmful it is to try to spare and take care of cadres by glossing over their mistakes.

-"Whoever thinks of sparing the selfesteem of our cadres," said Stalin, "by glossing over their mistakes is killing the cadres and the self-esteem of cadres, for by glossing over their mistakes he helps them to make fresh and perhaps even more serious mistakes which, we may assume, will lead to the complete breakdown of the cadres, to the detriment of their "self-esteem" and "peace of mind."
+"He who expects to spare the self-esteem of our cadres by slurring over their mistakes ruins both the cadres and their self-esteem, for by slurring over their mistakes he facilitates the repetition of new and perhaps more serious mistakes which, one may presume, will lead to the complete downfall of the cadres, to the detriment of their 'self-esteem' and 'tranquility.' "